rismm/tp/docs/UserGuide.md

 first create a new item in the inventory with its quantity set to 0 using the [new](#create-a-new-item-new) command, then use the buy command to increase its quantity.

+**Q**: Why am I allowed to set the quantity and/or price of an item to 0?

+**A**: We want to provide our users with more flexibility.
+This can be handy for placeholders or situations where items are free.

 --------------------------------------------------------------------------------------------------------------------

 ## Command Summary